 The framework for competency-based education includes a focus on the assessment of the student's ability to demonstrate the competencies rather than only on the assessment of inputs (such as coursework and resources).
 Social work practice competence consists of nine interrelated competencies, with specific observable behaviors for each competency.
-The overall objective of the practicum is to demonstrate competencies and specific observable behaviors.
+The overall objective of the practicum is to demonstrate competency for entry level generalist practice as identified in the nine social work competencies and specific observable behaviors.